Last updated on October 23rd, 2022 at 01:22 pm

-A traumatic event is a mental wound that occurs in response to an overwhelming, stressful event.
+A traumatic event is a mental wound that occurs in response to an overwhelming stressful event.
 In addition, trauma can leave one feeling hopeless and at a loss for direction and clarity.
+There is no one-size-fits-all when we examine how to cope overcome a traumatic event.

 Everyday stressors include family problems, financial stress, minor accidents like a car crash, or significant catastrophes such as natural disasters, near-death experiences, armed conflict, severe illness, or accidents.